hsnlab/escape/escape/doc/source/index.rst

           ``GLOBAL``: offer the whole domain view intact `manage-neo4j-service`
-    (:any:`bool`) Force ESCAPE to startand stop Neo4j service by itself
+    (:any:`bool`) Force ESCAPE to start and stop Neo4j service by itself

 Adaptation
 ^^^^^^^^^^